 eSports (‘competitive gaming’ in the most popular multi-player online video games like Starcraft II, League of Legends, Call of Duty, CS:GO and others) are a big thing these days.

 A huge scene has grown from eSports early history in the underground gaming community to become a mainstream sport, and it’s growing rapidly.
 Professional teams and players compete in a worldwide series of tournaments that offer enormous prize pools worth millions of dollars.
 Tens-of-thousands-of-people attend to watch live in packed stadiums, and there are many more millions more watching online around the world.
 Consequently, eSports betting is growing rapidly now as a result of the exponential improvements in live video streaming technology and the resulting huge viewership numbers.

 An increasing number of international sportsbooks now offer competitive betting markets across all the major network of global eSports tournaments.

-As soon as there is a legalized sportsbook is offered in New Mexico, expect eSports betting markets to be among the first legal betting markets framed by the bookies.
+As soon as there are legalized sportsbooks offered across the entire State of New Mexico, expect eSports betting markets to form a critical partof the fledgling sports betting industry in the state.

 Horse Racing in New Mexico

 Horse Racing in New Mexico is administered by the New Mexico Racing Commission and they are responsible for approving racing events, animal welfare, simulcasting and management licensing of the state racetracks.